MSC Musica in Venice

 What We Love

-The MSC Yacht Club: These ship-within-a-ship luxury enclaves, available on newer vessels, include private lounges, butler service, complimentary beverages, and an exclusive pool area and restaurant.
-These intimate spaces are welcome escapes from the crowds on the rest of the ship — you won’t have to fight for a lounge chair on the pool deck or wait in an interminable line at the buffet.
+The MSC Yacht Club: These ship-within-a-ship luxury enclaves, available on newer MSC vessels launched over the past decade, include private lounges, butler service, complimentary beverages, and an exclusive pool area and restaurant.
+These intimate spaces aren’t quite budget-friendly, but are welcome escapes from the crowds on the rest of the ship — you won’t have to fight for a lounge chair on the pool deck or wait in an interminable line at the buffet.

 Best Known For

-Celebrating Italy: The divine Italian specialties on board range from espresso to Parmesan cheese and gelato.
-Most noteworthy: the fabulous Eataly Steakhouse on MSC Divina, where modern and traditional Italian dishes are served à la carte.
+Celebrating Italy: The divine Italian specialties on board range from espresso to Parmesan cheese.
+Most noteworthy: the fabulous Venchi 1878 chocolate and gelato available on Seaside-class ships.

 Who It's Best For